vinhnguyen-lhv/bytebase-git/README.md

 Set your service account password in the repository secrets setting with the name `BYTEBASE_SERVICE_ACCOUNT_SECRET`.

 > [!IMPORTANT]
-> The migration filename SHOULD comply to the naming scheme described in [bytebase/create-release-action](https://github.com/bytebase/create-release-action/tree/main).
+> The migration filename SHOULD comply to the naming scheme described in [bytebase-action](https://github.com/bytebase/bytebase/tree/main/action#global-flags) `--file-pattern` flag section.

 ### How to configure release-action.yml